 Equation (15.5) says that three forces (per unit mass) can create or enhance downdrafts.
-(A) Pressure-gradient force is caused by a vertical pressure profile that differs from the background hydrostatic pressure profile.
+(A) Pressure-gradient force is caused when there is a difference between the pressure profile in the environment (which is usually hydrostatic) and that of the parcel.
 (B) Buoyant force combines the effects of temperature in the evaporatively cooled air, precipitation drag associated with falling rain drops or ice crystals, and the relatively lower density of water vapor.
 (C) Perturbation-pressure buoyancy force is where an air parcel of lower pressure than its surroundings experiences an upward force.
 Although this last effect is believed to be small, not much is really known about it, so we will neglect it here.